The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Aim to be able to provide at least three separate ones (minimum of 2 professional, and 1 from your professor/trainer/volunteer coordinator.)

-7. Cover Letter
+Cover Letter

-This will compliment your medical assisting resume and also help convince the hiring staff that your medical office skills make you a worthy candidate for the job (I.e., that your resume is worth reading.)
+This will complement your medical assisting resume and also help convince the hiring staff that your medical office skills make you a worthy candidate for the job (I.e., that your resume is worth reading.)

 Introduce yourself in the first paragraph and indicate your willingness to work for them.